Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 MACs and seccomp are robust tools that may vastly improve container security.

 ### Mandatory Access Control
 MAC stand for Mandatory Access Control: traditionnally a Linux Security Module that will enforce a policy to restrict the userspace.
 Examples are **AppArmor** and **SELinux**: the former being more easy-to-use, the later being more fine-grained.
-Both are strong tools that can help... yet, their sole presence does not mean they're really effective.
+Both are strong tools that can help...
+Yet, their sole presence does not mean they're really effective.
 A robust policy starts from a *deny all* policy, and only allows the necessary resources to be accessed.

 ### seccomp
 seccomp (short for secure computing mode) on the other hand is a much simpler and complementary tool, and there is no reason not to use it.
 What it does is restricting a process to a set of system calls, thus drastically reducing the attack surface available.

 Docker provides default profiles for [AppArmor](https://github.com/moby/moby/tree/85eaf23bf46b12827273ab2ff523c753117dbdc7/profiles/apparmor) and [seccomp](https://github.com/moby/moby/blob/85eaf23bf46b12827273ab2ff523c753117dbdc7/profiles/seccomp/default.json), and they're enabled by default for newly created containers unless the `unconfined` option is explicitly passed.
+Note: Kubernetes doesn't enable the default seccomp profile by default, so you should probably [try it](https://kubernetes.io/docs/tutorials/security/seccomp/#enable-the-use-of-runtimedefault-as-the-default-seccomp-profile-for-all-workloads).

 These profiles are a great start, but you should do much more if you take security seriously, because they were made to not break compatibility with a large range of images.
 The default seccomp profile only disables [around 44 syscalls](https://docs.docker.com/engine/security/seccomp/#significant-syscalls-blocked-by-the-default-profile), which are mostly not very common and/or obsoleted.
+Of course, the best profile you can get is supposed to be written for a given program.
+It also doesn't make sense to insist on the permissiveness of the default profiles, and [a lof of work has gone](https://blog.jessfraz.com/post/containers-security-and-echo-chambers/) into hardening containers.

 ### cgroups
-Also, use cgroups to restrict system resources.
+Use cgroups to restrict access to hardware and system resources.
 You likely don't want a guest container to monopolize the host resources.
-In a Compose file:
+You also don't want to be vulnerable to stupid fork bomb attacks.
+In a Compose file, consider setting these limits:

 ```
     mem_limit: 4g
     cpus: 4
+    pids_limit: 100
 ```

 More runtime options can be found in [the official documentation](https://docs.docker.com/config/containers/resource_constraints/).
-All of them should have a Compose equivalent.
+All of them should have a [Compose spec](https://github.com/compose-spec/compose-spec/blob/master/spec.md) equivalent.

 ### Read-only filesystem
 It is good practice to treat the image as some refer to as the "golden image".